microsoft/evodiff/README.md

 ```
 python evodiff/generate-msa.py --model-type msa_oa_dm_maxsub --batch-size 1 --n-sequences 64 --n-sequences 256 --subsampling MaxHamming --start-msa
 ```

-If you want to generate on a custom MSA, it is possible to retrofit existing code as shown in this example:
+If you want to generate on a custom MSA, it is possible to retrofit existing code.
-TODO: need to add this to notebook

 Additionally, the code is capable of generating an alignment given a query sequence, use the following `--start-query` flag.
 This starts with the query and generates the alignment.